Last reviewed January 6, 2015)

 The College uses personal information to fulfill its mandate to regulate the profession under the HPA, Regulation and Bylaws.

-Examples of how personal information is used are:
+Examples of how personal information is used include the following:

-Is personal information shared with anyone other than ACMDTT employees and volunteers?
+Is personal information shared with anyone other than College employees and volunteers?

 For the most part, the College uses personal information for internal purposes.
 Therefore, it is primarily the College’s employees and Committee members who will have access to personal information.